 The Ducks experience many early struggles: playing in the new “two-way hockey” defensive style of Coach Orion (I mean imagine that you actually have to play defense… imagine that a game is not all about scoring… shocking…), Orion abandoning several Duck traditions (which can also be expected since he is the new coach and wants to create a new feel for the team), and off-ice conflicts with the Varsity team.
 The rift gets bigger because Coach Orion shifts around playing positions.
 (I believe he sends Adam Banks up to Varsity.
 So as we have seen before there was a separation of Banks from the Ducks.)

-The biggest change being moving Goldberg from goalie to defensemen and letting Julie take over in the crease.
+The biggest change being moving Goldberg from goalie to defenseman and letting Julie take over in the crease.
 (There is a feeling I get watching Goldberg assume that he would just get that position.
 Because that is how it has always been.)
 There is nothing like watching him trying to sabotage his teammate to take her spot instead of trying to get better.
-(I had always like Goldberg up until this point.)
+(I had always liked Goldberg up until this point.)
 Orion removes Charlie as captain.
 (Rightfully so… if you aren’t with the program you can’t lead.)
 I remember feeling bad for the team and thinking their coach was just a douche… however… now I side with the Coach… Things change and you have to learn to adapt.
 Also as things that used to come naturally to you become harder… you don’t just stop trying.. you put in more effort.
-The Ducks’ first game ends in a tie in their first game after having a huge lead.
+The Ducks’ first game ends in a tie even though they had a huge lead.

 Prior to the annual JV–Varsity game, Orion brings back the Duck jerseys, giving the team a renewed vigor.
 (Was I still a bit too hype about this?
 Sure.
 But you know…) Throughout the game, the Varsity dominates on offense.
 However, the Ducks play good defense and manage to keep the game scoreless after two periods.
 (See what defense does for you?)
 During the second intermission, Dean Portman returns to the team, adding a needed spark.
 (He played a whole like 30 seconds.)
 He ends up taking a penalty for the last 2 minutes and doesn’t even play.
 Watch his somewhat triumphant return here: (https://www.youtube.com/watch?v=HghSd4mRvHo)